Miosis compromises visualization of the operative field

 - Waterbury LD.
 Alternative drug delivery for patients undergoing cataract surgery as demonstrated in a canine model.
 J Ocul Pharmacol Ther.
 2018;34:154-160.

-- Kaiser Family Foundation analysis of the CMS Medicare Current Beneficiary Survey Cost and Use File, 2010.
+- Kaiser Family Foundation analysis of Centers for Medicare and Medicaid Services 2016 Medicare Current Beneficiary Survey.